 When tenants do not abide by these obligations, they can be held liable for the rental property’s poor conditions.
 For instance, faint scratches belong to wear and tear, but stains do not.

 How can you tell if it’s “wear and tear”?

 One way to know if the repair can be classified as wear and tear is to ask, “Could this have been avoided?”
 If the answer is no, it’s wear and tear.
-If you’re unsure, you can always consult a property management company.
+If you’re unsure, you can always consult a single family property management company.
 Remember to be careful because you can get in legal trouble if you charge your tenant for wear and tear.

 What are the common rental property repairs?